Vittor-Javidan/EarthLogServerExample/README.md

 - run the "npx tsc" command on terminal to build the server files.

-- start the server with the command `npm run V1` for example, or `npm run V<number of the lts version>` to select the desired version.
+- start the server with the command `npm run v1` for example, or `npm run v<number of the lts version>` to select the desired version.

 - Find your pc IPV4 wifi address.
 On windows just run the command `ipconfig` and get the ipv4 from Wifi adapter.